 Invisalign or Vivera retainers are digitally fabricated from an exact digital scan of your teeth.
 If you have one or more missing teeth, they can be “painted in” to your existing Invisalign retainer.
 New Vivera retainers can be ordered from the original final scan if lost or broken rather then having to take a “gooey” impression of your teeth!
 Your original final scan will be kept by Invisalign for up to 3 years vs. lab retainers that break the original model during fabrication.

-Your retainer is a part of your orthodontic treatment!
-We don’t charge additional money for your retainer.
-This cost will be included in the affordable payment plan you choose.
+How much do retainers cost?
+Your retainer is a part of your orthodontic treatment, so we don’t charge additional money for your retainer!
+Your retainer costs will be included in the affordable payment plan you choose.

 In the event that you lose or break your retainer, there may be a cost to replace or fix it.
 To prevent this from happening, be sure to care for your retainer properly!